syncfusion-content/maui-docs/MAUI/CircularProgressBar/Animation.md

 documentation: ug
 ---

-# Animation in .NET MAUI Circular Progress Bar (SfCircularProgressBar)
+# Animation in .NET MAUI Circular ProgressBar (SfCircularProgressBar)

 The circular progress bar provides animation support to visualize the progress value changes in an interactive way.